oreillyp/abx-survey/README.md

 Regardless of whether you launch a survey in sandbox mode or MTurk proper, the script will produce the following output:
   * the XML questionnaire for each survey form will be saved to `output/`
-  * any 'dummy' audio generated for the survey will be saved to `audio_dir`
+  * any 'dummy' audio generated for the survey will be saved to `audio_dir/`
   * a list of dictionaries, each holding the contents of a survey form, will be pickled and saved as `forms.pkl` in `output/`
   * all audio used in the survey will be uploaded to the S3 bucket with obfuscated filenames